Ashutosh2825dubey/covid19-drug-repurposing-ml-dl/README.md

 To evaluate the translational potential of the model predictions, a post-prediction drug repurposing analysis was conducted using known drug–gene mappings.

+The models were applied to predict essential genes from a pool of ~15,000 **previously unlabeled reviewed human genes** (sourced from UniProt).
+To maintain the integrity of evaluation and avoid data leakage, genes from **Dataset 25** (used in training/testing) were explicitly **excluded** from this pool before prediction.

 ### 🧬 Gene Prediction
 | Model | Predicted Essential Genes |
 |-------|----------------------------|